Nas: 2001–2006: Feud with Jay-Z, Stillmatic, God's Son, and double album

 After trading veiled criticisms on various songs, freestyles and mixtape appearances, the highly publicised dispute between Nas and Jay-Z became widely known to the public in 2001.
 Jay-Z, in his song "Takeover", criticised Nas by calling him "fake" and his career "lame".
 Nas responded with "Ether", in which he compared Jay-Z to such characters as J.J.
 Evans from the sitcom Good Times and cigarette company mascot Joe Camel.
 The song was included on Nas's fifth studio album, Stillmatic, released on December 18, 2001.
 His daughter, Destiny, is listed as an executive producer on Stillmatic so she could receive royalty checks from the album.
 Stillmatic peaked at No. 5 on the U.S. Billboard 200 chart and featured the singles "Got Ur Self A..." and "One Mic".

 In response to "Ether", Jay-Z released the song "Supa Ugly", which Hot 97 radio host Angie Martinez premiered on December 11, 2001.
 In the song, Jay-Z explicitly boasts about having an affair with Nas's girlfriend, Carmen Bryan.
 New York City hip-hop radio station Hot 97 issued a poll asking listeners which rapper made the better diss song; Nas won with 58% while Jay-Z got 42% of the votes.
 In 2002, in the midst of the dispute between the two New York rappers, Eminem cited both Nas and Jay-Z as being two of the best MCs in the industry, in his song "'Till I Collapse".
 Both the dispute and Stillmatic signaled an artistic comeback for Nas after a string of inconsistent albums.
 The Lost Tapes, a compilation of previously unreleased or bootlegged songs from 1998 to 2001, was released by Columbia in September 2002.
 The collection attained respectable sales and received rave reviews from critics.

-On December 13, 2002, Nas released the God's Son album including its lead single, "Made You Look" which used a pitched down sample of the Incredible Bongo Band's "Apache".
+On December 13, 2002, Nas released his sixth studio album, God's Son, including its lead single, "Made You Look", which used a pitched down sample of the Incredible Bongo Band's "Apache".
 The album peaked at No. 12 on the Billboard Hot 100 and No. 1 on the Top R&B/Hip-Hop Albums charts despite widespread Internet bootlegging.
 Time Magazine named his album best hip-hop album of the year.
 Vibe gave it four stars and The Source gave it four mics.
 The second single, "I Can", which reworked elements from Beethoven's "Für Elise", became Nas's biggest hit to date in 2003, garnering substantial radio airplay on urban, rhythmic, and top 40 radio stations, as well as on the MTV and VH1 music video networks.
 God's Son also includes several songs dedicated to Nas's mother, who died of cancer in April 2002, including "Dance".
 In 2003, Nas was featured on the Korn song "Play Me", from Korn's Take a Look in the Mirror LP.
 Also in 2003, a live performance in New York City, featuring Ludacris, Jadakiss, and Darryl McDaniels (of Run-D.M.C. fame), was released on DVD as Made You Look: God's Son Live.